+One major challenge in Energy Harvesting arises from the very low output power delivered by the Energy Harvesting transducers in typical applications.
+The power management unit adapts the electrical energy obtained to the requirements of the application device or voltage storage element.
+This often means converting the voltage level or rectifying and filtering pulse currents.
 Special care must be taken in matching the internal resistance of the transducer and the power management or the load to maximize the harvested electrical energy.
 Besides passive matching, active techniques like maximum power point tracking (MPPT) and non-linear circuits can be used to achieve this goal with maximum efficiency.
-A major obstacle is the power consumption and start-up of the power management unit itself.
-It must not consume a significant part of the overall power consumption and save enough for the main application of the self-powered system.
+A major obstacle is the power consumption and start-up voltage of the power management unit itself.
+The storage element must not consume a significant part of the overall power available and save enough for the main application.
 With maximum efficiency of the power management unit, the energy transducer can be minimized allowing an optimized design in terms of volume and cost.